Tellusant/docs/articles-posts/world-cup.md

 ---
-title: "World Cup Performance by Country 2002–2026"
+title: "A Scientific Evaluation of World Cup Performance by Country 2002–2026"
 description: "How have countries performed at the World Cup this century?
 A composite score by country is created by applying the Zipf distribution."
 image: /assets/social-card-think.png
 ---
-# World Cup Performance by Country 2002–2026
+# A Scientific Evaluation of World Cup Performance by Country 2002–2026
 *Dr. Staffan Canback, Tellusant*

 How have countries performed at the World Cup this century?
 A composite score by country is created by applying the Zipf distribution.